Irritable bowel syndrome and inflammatory bowel disease

 - Access to advanced clinical trials

-Baylor University Medical Center is ranked No. 29 nationally in 2016 for Gastroenterology & GI Surgery by US News & World Reports
+- The program at Baylor University Medical Center is consistently ranked for Gastroenterology and GI Surgery by U.S. News & World Report

-The Inflammatory Bowel Disease (IBD) Center at Baylor Dallas focuses exclusively on the treatment of adult patients with IBD and those patients transitioning from pediatric to adult care.
 The conversion into adult care represents a critical process for children suffering from IBD.
-The IBD Center at Baylor Dallas works with young patients, their families and pediatric GI specialists to create a smooth change into the adult care setting.
+The IBD Center works with young patients, their families and pediatric GI specialists to create a smooth change into the adult care setting.

-The Center works to help young adults become savvy decision makers when it comes to managing IBD in adulthood with the goal of long-term remission and normal quality of life.
+The center also works to help young adults become savvy decision-makers when it comes to managing IBD in adulthood with the goal of long-term remission and normal quality of life.

 - Exhibit maturity and responsibility in decision-making

-- Are more self-reliant/less dependent on parents when it comes to health decisions and taking medications
+- Are more self-reliant and less dependent on parents when it comes to health decisions and taking medications

 - Are confident when speaking to medical professionals